The problem

 Analyzed using data

-Together with my UX partner, I analyzed data from Google Analytics, existing traffic dashboards, and custom funnels created with support from data engineers.
+I worked with my UX partner to analyze the existing site using Google Analytics, internal dashboards, and custom funnels built with support from data engineers.

 "It's really difficult to find anything on the website, I prefer calling the call center, it's quicker"